hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Request API/Teams/JoinTeamRequest.md

 members | MAX_MEMBERS_REACHED | The team already has the maximum number of members in it teamType | MAX_MEMBERSHIP_REACHED | The current player has already reached the membership limit of this team type teamType | NOT_SINGULAR_USE_TEAMID | A player can own more than one of the specified teamType, therefore joining by ownerId and teamType is not sufficient to uniquely identify the team to join.
-Specify the team by teamId instead. teamType&&ownerId | NOT_UNIQUE | The ownerId / teamType combination has multiple teams related to it
+Specify the team by teamId instead. teamType | INVALID | The specified team type is invalid. teamType&&ownerId | NOT_UNIQUE | The ownerId / teamType combination has multiple teams related to it

 ## Code Samples